CanberkTimurlenk/MovieAPI/README.md

 <ul>
   <li>
     <h3>Serilog</h3>
     <p><strong>Serilog</strong> was used as Logger.
 The logger could be used alone or as an aspect both.
-Global Exception Handling also has includes logging.</p>
+Global Exception Handling also includes logging.</p>
   </li>
   <li>
     <h3>SEQ</h3>